Do You Legally Need a Written Contract?

 Uniform & Grooming Standards

-If you require a specific uniform, specify who provides it and whether the employee receives a laundry allowance under the Award.
-The current laundry allowance is $4.64 per shift where an employee is required to launder a special uniform.
+If you require a specific uniform, state who provides it and whether the employee is entitled to a laundry allowance.
+Under the Hospitality Industry (General) Award, the current laundry allowance is $4.64 per shift where an employee is required to launder a special uniform.

-If the role requires a Responsible Service of Alcohol (RSA) or Responsible Conduct of Gambling (RCG) certificate, state this as a condition of employment and clarify who covers the cost of obtaining and renewing these certifications.
+If the role requires a Responsible Service of Alcohol (RSA) or Responsible Conduct of Gambling (RCG) certificate, state this as a condition of employment.
+Clarify who covers the cost of obtaining and renewing — this is a common point of dispute.

 Split Shifts

-The Hospitality Award allows split shifts with specific rules.
-If your venue uses split shifts, include the terms in the contract and ensure compliance with minimum break and payment requirements.
+The Hospitality Award permits split shifts with specific minimum break and payment requirements.
+If your venue uses split shifts, include the terms explicitly and ensure your arrangements comply with the Award's split shift allowance provisions.
+See our guide on split shift allowances in hospitality.

 Rostering & Availability

 Specify the days and times the employee may be required to work, and the notice period for roster changes.
-The Award requires 7 days’ notice for roster changes (though this can be varied by mutual agreement).
+The Award requires 7 days' notice for roster changes where practicable — though this can be varied by mutual agreement.
+If you change rosters frequently, this clause matters.
+See our guide on last-minute roster changes.

 Frequently Asked Questions

-Do I legally need a written employment contract for restaurant staff?
+Do I legally need a written employment contract for restaurant staff in Australia?

-What must be included in a hospitality employment contract?
+What must be included in a hospitality employment contract in Australia?

-Can I use a generic contract template for my restaurant?
+Can I use a generic employment contract template for my restaurant?

-What’s the difference between a casual and permanent contract?
+What's the difference between a casual and permanent employment contract in Australia?

-Fitz HR’s Employment Contract Builder creates contracts tailored to the Hospitality Award — just answer a few questions.
+Fitz HR's Employment Contract Builder creates contracts tailored to the Hospitality Industry (General) Award — just answer a few questions about the role.